xav-ie/dots/README.md

 that only occurs on the other system due to new options/drivers/etc.

-There is a person who has a twitter thread (I can't remember who >:[) who explain how they set up automated Github CI to test their config.
+There is a person who has a twitter thread (I can't remember who >:[) who explain how they set up automated GitHub CI to test their config.

 This would be **amazing** and I want to set this up, too.